 What Happens If I Miss The Tax Deadlines?

 If you miss a tax deadline, it is likely that you will incur a penalty.
 However, this penalty will depend on what kind of tax it is as well as the circumstances for your late payment.

 If you miss the deadline to file your income tax, you will have a charge added onto your total amount due.
 How much that charge will be depends on how late you are.
 The charges are as follows:

 - If you file your tax return before the end of the year, there is a penalty of 5% of the tax due

 - If you file your tax return after the end of the year, there is a penalty of 10% of the tax due with a maximum charge of €63,485

 You will also be liable to a daily interest rate penalty.

 If you don’t pay your VAT on time, interest is charged on a daily basis from the date the payment is due until the amount outstanding is paid.
 The rate of interest is 0.0274% per day or part of a day.
 However, in light of COVID-19, interest on late payments for January/February, March/April and May/June are suspended.

 If you pay your tax after the due date, Revenue will charge you interest from the 14th of the month.
 The rate of interest is 0.0274% for every day the payment is late.
 However, in light of COVID-19, interest on late payments for February, March, April, May and June are suspended.

 While being self-employed certainly has its benefits, there is plenty to remember when it comes to filing your taxes on time.
-To take the stress out of the process, it’s important that you have a trusted accountant to help you navigate the tax system and avoid any unwanted penalties.
-At SCK Group, we have a team of talented professionals who help self-employed people all over Ireland take control of their finances.
-To find out more about how we can help, head over to our contact page and someone will get back to you as soon as possible. .
+To take the stress out of the process, it’s important that you find an accountant to help you navigate the tax system and avoid any unwanted penalties.
+At the SCK Group team, we have talented professionals who help self-employed people all over Ireland take control of their finances.
+To find out more about how we can help, head over to our contact page and someone will get back to you as soon as possible.